 Our blog is chock full of great ideas for fun things to see and do in York Durham and Headwaters.
 We are always adding new content and updating old posts, but sometimes you might stumble upon something from our vault.
 If this article has inspired you to hit the road, be sure to double-check that the featured stops in this post are still welcoming visitors.

-Spring is finally here, so don’t wait a moment longer—breathe it in deep!
-You’ve spent the long winter months indoors, craving sunshine and the scent of fresh-cut grass.
+Summer is finally here, so don’t wait a moment longer—breathe it in deep!
+You’ve spent so long craving sunshine and the scent of fresh-cut grass.
 Now with warmer days upon us, getting outside with your picnic basket is the perfect remedy.
-With its many parks, trails, beaches and open spaces, scenic Durham Region offers a beautiful setting in which to spread your blanket and drink in the pleasures of springtime.
+With its many parks, trails, beaches and open spaces, scenic Durham Region offers a beautiful setting in which to spread your blanket and drink in the pleasures of summertime.
 The best part is that you can make a day of curating items for your basket.
 We at YDH can help you with that.
 Here are some of our favourite spots in Durham that not only have delicious food, nibbles and beverages, but that are also fun to visit.

 300 Durham Regional Hwy 47, Goodwood

 You can’t go wrong if you build the foundation of your basket on a selection of fresh, homemade baked goods from Annina’s Bakeshop.
 Picture a sunny, summer day spent in nature as you feast on sweet and savory pastries, wholesome artisan breads, ooey gooey butter tarts, crispy strudel, delicious fruit pies and sugary donuts.
 Is your mouth watering yet?
 This country café and family enterprise in the heart of Goodwood is a cornerstone of the community, and Chef Marco Cassano is at the helm.
 Don’t forget to check out Chef Marco’s daily creations such as Danishes, cinnamon buns, croissants and scones for an extra special treat.